lsst-dm/nb_lsst_io/science-pipelines/science-pipelines-in-notebooks.rst

 Switch an opened notebook to the LSST kernel
 ============================================

-You can open existing notebooks by double clicking on their names in the JupyterLab file browser.
+You can open existing notebooks by double clicking on their icons in the JupyterLab `file browser`_.
 JupyterLab automatically opens notebooks in the same kernel that they were created with.
 If you’re opening an notebooks that wasn’t created in the Notebook Aspect, you may need to switch the kernel to LSST: